splunk/public-o11y-docs/metrics-and-metadata/relatedcontent.rst

 Configure the Collector to enable APM Related Content
 -----------------------------------------------------------------

-The APM Service Dashboards include charts that indicate the health of the underlying infrastructure.
-The default configuration of the Splunk Distribution of the OpenTelemetry Collector automatically configures this for you, but when specifying a custom configuration it is important to keep the following in mind.
-See :ref:`relatedcontent-collector-apm`.
+The APM service dashboards include charts that indicate the health of the underlying infrastructure.
+The default configuration of the Splunk Distribution of the OpenTelemetry Collector automatically configures this for you, but if you're using a custom configuration, read :ref:`relatedcontent-collector-apm`.

 Metadata compatibility example
 -----------------------------------------------------------------